 Favorites listed here are the last four movies I’ve watched & rated 5 stars.
-I’m pretty stingy with that grade!
+I’m stingy with that grade!
 (Usually.)

 Anthony Hopkins, dying, clasping Antonio Banderas & Catherine Zeta-Jones' hands together: